ivandustin/uat/README.md

 - $N$ is the number of neurons in the hidden layer.
 - $a_i$ and $b_i$ are the weights and biases of the neurons in the hidden layer.
 - $c_i$ are the weights of the output layer.
-- $\sigma$ is the activation function (e.g., sigmoid, ReLU, exponential).
+- $\sigma$ is the activation function (e.g., sigmoid, tanh, ReLU).

-In this implementation, we use the exponential function as the activation function.
+In this implementation, we use the sigmoid function as the activation function.

 ## Creating a Model